Beyond the Cleavage by Raquel Welch

 Not that there's anything wrong with that.

-I saw it at the library and thought I would breeze through it.
 I expected a showbiz biography, but it's mainly a lifestyle guide for women.
-And if you are looking for a guide in what to wear, how to keep fit and look young, this is pretty comprehensive.
-She goes into every area with quite a bit of detail.
-Healthy menopause, yoga, eating right, skin care, hair, make-up etc. I skipped over a lot of it but must say, she had some good advice from what I can tell.
-Her view is post menopause and besides Jane Fonda, I haven't seen many celebrities with books about the values of aging.
-Not just upkeep but remaining vital and engaged all your life.
+And if you are looking for a guide on what to wear, how to keep fit, and look young, this is pretty comprehensive.
+She goes into every area with quite a bit of detail: healthy menopause, yoga, eating right, skin care, hair, make-up, etc. I skipped over a lot of it but must say, she had some good advice from what I can tell.
+Her view is post-menopause, and besides Jane Fonda, I haven't seen many celebrities with books about the values of aging—not just upkeep but remaining vital and engaged all your life.
+Have you seen the cover?
+She was 72 and she looks amazing.

 2010 / Hardcover / 336 pages